lehtiolab/proteogenomics-analysis-workflow/README.md

     `--tdb /path/to/vardb.fa`

   + Quantification related inputs
     + Labelling method.
-Do Not use this option if you have label-free data

-    `--isobaric tmt10plex # tmt6plex, tmt2plex, itraq8plex, itraq4plex`
+Do Not use this option if you have label-free data, include the reference channel(s) for calculating relative peptide intensities.
+Possible options, tmtpro, tmt10plex, tmt6plex, tmt2plex, itraq8plex, itraq4plex.

-    + Reference channel to calculate relative peptide intensities

-    `--denoms 'set01:130C:131' # if multiple channels specified, the average of them is used as reference channel` `--denoms 'set01:126 set02:131' # different sets seperated by space, the set names need to match --mzmldef input`
+      Multiple reference channels are averaged, multiple sets are separated by a space and must match the `--mzmldef` parameter.

+    `--isobaric 'set01:tmt10plex:130C:131 set02:tmt10plex:126'

   + Post-search processing inputs

     + map the genomic positions of VarDB peptides require the annotation GTF file of VarDB

     `--gtf /path/tovardb.gtf`

     + Canonical protein FASTA for catching canonical proteins and BLAST
     ```